 Breaking down on a motorway

-- If you suspect your car might have an issue, get off the motorway as soon as you can by taking the next exit or pulling in to services.
+- If you suspect something is wrong with your car, get off the motorway as soon as you can by taking the next exit or pulling into a service station.

-- If that’s not possible, pull on to the hard shoulder and stop as far to the left as possible.
+- If you can’t exit the motorway, pull on to the hard shoulder and stop as far to the left as possible.
 Turn your wheels to the left.
 Never attempt to place a warning triangle on a motorway.

-- Again if you can, try to stop near an emergency telephone.
-They can be found at approximately one mile intervals along the motorway.
-You’ll know where your nearest one is as there are arrows on posts situated along the hard shoulder.
+- Try to stop near an emergency telephone if possible.
+They can be found at intervals of approximately one mile along the motorway.
+To find the nearest one, you can follow the arrows posted along the hard shoulder.

-- Even if you believe you can repair things yourself, don’t put yourself in danger by attempting even simple repairs.
+- Don’t try to fix the problem yourself.
+Even if you think you know what’s wrong, don’t put yourself in danger by attempting even simple repairs.